Other Names for this Disease

 - Anemia congenital erythroid hypoplastic

 - Genetics Home Reference (GHR) contains information on Diamond-Blackfan anemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Diamond-Blackfan anemia.
 Click on the link to view a sample search on this topic.

 - Congenital anomalies, mode of inheritance, cancer predisposition, and pregnancy in DBA are reviewed in this journal article entitled, Diamond Blackfan anaemia: diagnostics and treatment recommendations from an international clinical consensus conference .
 The recommendations regarding the diagnosis and management described in this report are the result of deliberations and discussions at an international consensus conference.